StanczakDominik/stanczakdominik.github.io/pages/about.md

 code for diagnostics of [Wendelstein 7-X, the currently (2020) largest stellarator in the world](https://en.wikipedia.org/wiki/Wendelstein_7-X).

-In my spare time, among other activities, I fight procrastination, play StarCraft, study the art of muffin-making, help out with open source projects such as [PlasmaPy](http://plasmapy.org/), read books or write short technical notes on interesting solutions to problems in simulations or data analysis.
+In my spare time, among other activities, I fight procrastination, study the art of muffin-making, help out with open source projects such as [PlasmaPy](http://plasmapy.org/), read books or write short technical notes on interesting solutions to problems in simulations or data analysis.